The Vienna Initiative: Financing innovation

 The Vienna Initiative is also undertaking a study with the EIB entitled: "The state of innovation financing in the CESEE countries".
 Through these studies, carried out by more than 40 experts from major international financial institutions and representatives of public and private institutions in the region, the VI seeks to identify ways to improve the financing conditions for innovative companies and to support them more effectively.
 According to the EIB, companies in the CESEE region receive less funding for innovation compared to the rest of Europe.
 These companies are often smaller, less dynamic, less innovative and have less growth potential.

 Finally, the initiative is now also monitoring the credit market in the region, and more specifically the monitoring of non-performing loans.
 As in the years 2011, the implementation of EU banking regulation and supervision on cross-border banking activities in the CESEE region has caused financial stress which is partly responsible for the revival of the initiative, today it measures the consequences of these measures.

 To conclude on this Initiative, the European Investment Bank considers the Vienna Initiative a relative success in avoiding financial stress and maintaining the exposure of banks in the CESEE region.
 However, at the end of the commitments in 2011, there is still a fallback of parent banks in their domestic markets.
 Indeed, following the eurozone debt crisis, these parent banks have reduced their exposure to their subsidiaries, leading to an orderly deleveraging.
 However, this should be put into perspective as this situation was not specific to the region CESEE but rather part of a global trend.

 In this situation, the Vienna Initiative was able to buy time and ensure an orderly deleveraging.
 What is important to note about the success of the Vienna Initiative and what allows it to endure is the success of the coordination and cooperation mechanisms between the different actors, facilitated by the presence of international bodies and institutions.

-The impact of the Vienna Initiative on the Romanian’s economic policy
+The impact of the Vienna Initiative on the Romania's economic policy

 In Romania, the Vienna Initiative through the European Bank Coordination Initiative secured private sector involvement with the International Monetary Fund and the EU program to keep commercial banks bailed in rather than bailed out.
 The goal was to encourage parent banks operating in Romania to maintain their exposure and to recapitalize their subsidiaries for the duration of the IMF-EU programs in order to stabilize the balance of payment in the country.

 The commitment of parent banks in Romania was to “increase the minimum capital adequacy ratio for each subsidiary from 8 to 10 percent” and to fully maintain their March 2009 exposure for the time of the IMF program.

-Following this attempt to save the country’s financial system, Romania responded to this by adopting macro-prudential policy through its Central Bank.
+Following this attempt to save the country's financial system, Romania responded to this by adopting macro-prudential policy through its Central Bank.